Showing itself to be faster and cheaper than bitcoin, Litecoin has enjoyed a period of growth. Let’s take a closer look at why.

 You can use Litecoin nearly anywhere you can use bitcoin.
 Since its release it has become the second largest cryptocurrency after bitcoin, and merchants have been quick to adopt it.
 The Litecoin website has an always-growing list of services, merchants and providers that accept Litecoin, ranging from financial consulting services to health and beauty product merchants.

-How do I invest in Litecoin?
+How do I buy Litecoin?

 - Purchase directly from an exchange.
 The easiest and most straightforward method of acquiring Litecoin is to buy some from an exchange.
 Exchanges mostly accept credit card payments, cheques, and some even money transfers, and will in turn deposit Litecoin into your wallet.
 Exchanges also usually charge a percentage fee for their service, typically in the 0.5-2% range, depending on the service provider and the volume of Litecoin you’re exchanging.